Pamavoc/spotify-w-designsystem/README.md

 - V1.0 : Website up (actual).
 - V1.1 : Assets optimization to reduce loading time.
-- V1.2 : Classes to optimize the javascript + dynamic routes with webpack
+- V1.2 : Classes to optimize the javascript + dynamic routes with webpack.
 - V1.3 : Real loading screen before the homepage (a placeholder is here at the moment).
 - V1.4 : Red arrow animated.
 - V1.5 : New assets.